kid4rm90s/WMESDK-PERSISTENT-KEYBOARD-SHORTCUT-GUIDE/SHORTCUT_IMPLEMENTATION_GUIDE.md

 - ✅ **Use _normalizeShortcut() on load** — normalizes inconsistent SDK return formats to {raw, combo}
 - ✅ **Re-attach callback on every create** — callbacks cannot be serialized/stored; always pass inline or referenced functions
 - ✅ **Use try/catch for "already in use"** — more reliable than areShortcutKeysInUse() pre-check
-- ✅ **Start with nnull keys** — avoids conflicts with other scripts and WME's built-in shortcuts
+- ✅ **Start with null keys** — avoids conflicts with other scripts and WME's built-in shortcuts
 - ✅ **Add script prefix to all IDs and storage keys** — 'MyScript_ActionOne' not just 'ActionOne'
 - ✅ **Normalize before comparing** — use _normalizeShortcut().combo for comparisons, not raw strings
 - ✅ **Use beforeunload + optional setInterval** — saves user changes without manual steps